beartype/beartype/README.rst

       **No-time strategy** (i.e, disabling type-checking for a decorated callable by reducing ``@beartype`` to the identity decorator for that callable).
-This strategy is functionally equivalent to (but more general-purpose than) the standard `@typing.no_type_check`_ decorator;
+This strategy is functionally equivalent to but more general-purpose than the standard `@typing.no_type_check`_ decorator;
-      whereas `@typing.no_type_check`_ only applies to callables, this strategy applies to *all* contexts accepting a beartype configuration – including:
+      whereas `@typing.no_type_check`_ only applies to callables, this strategy applies to *any* context accepting a beartype configuration such as:

       * The ``@beartype`` decorator decorating a class.
       * The `beartype.door.is_bearable() function <is_bearable_>`__.